Mandatory Reporting - Employers & Facilities

 30 Days To Make A Mandatory Report

-Following a termination or suspension, dissolution of a partnership, or voluntary resignation or limits by an AUD or SLP, employers or partners have 30 days to make a mandatory report the College.
+If any of the above situations have taken place, employers, facilities or business partners have 30 days to make a mandatory report to the College.
 The report must be made even if an AUD or SLP resigned before the termination or suspension took place.

 College of Audiologists and Speech-Language Pathologists of Ontario,